Menna2909/resizing-imgs/README.md

 ## Running Tests

 To run tests, run the following command
-- The server should be running to test
+- The server should be running to run the test !
 In a seperate terminal rather than the one for the server, run :

 ```bash